tevora-threat/Dragnet/README.md

 # Getting started
 There is a full readme coming soon, but the short version is:
-- Everything in the admin directory can be set up on a a cloud VM (preferably Ubuntu 18.x)
+- Everything in the admin directory can be set up on a cloud VM (preferably Ubuntu 18.x)
 - client should be run locally
 - functions will be deployed to cloud functions
 - cron setup is necessary